Rafael07/dnc-projects/E-commerce results prediction using Power BI/README.md

 ## Conclusion

 This project's outcomes offer valuable insights to enhance the e-commerce platform's sales performance.
 Future steps involve continued analysis, leveraging machine learning algorithms for predictive modeling, and implementing targeted marketing strategies based on customer behavior.

-## Acknowledgments

-We extend our gratitude to the Product Owner for providing the datasets and the team members for their collaborative efforts in analyzing and interpreting the data.